 7 Step Guide For Achieving the Buzz-Cut Look at Home:

 Decide on what length you want.
 Instead of going for one length all over, it is fairly easy to taper the length in 2 stages.

-A number 3 blade or guard on top, a number 2 at the sides and a number 1 around the edges for a tight finish.
+However, I think the best option is to go for a number 3 blade or guard on top, a number 2 at the sides, and a number 1 around the edges for a tight finish.

 Start at the top.
 Secure the number 3 blade or guard to the clipper.
 Place the guard flat against the forehead and slowly begin cutting from the front to the back of the head just past the crown.

 Repeat in strips until the top is cut evenly.
 You should cut down the sides of the head just past the point where the head rounds into the sides.